 Christmas Songs: One for each Janken single: "Yoyaku Shita Christmas", "Noel no Yoru" and "Totteoki Christmas".

-Cross Over: In recent years, girls from sister groups also take part in AKB singles, with the more prominent girls being SKE's Jurina and Rena, along with NMB's Sayaka and Miyuki.
+Cross Over: In recent years, girls from sister groups also take part in AKB singles, with the more prominent girls being SKE's Jurina Matsui and Rena Matsui, along with NMB's Sayaka Yamamoto and Miyuki Watanabe.

 The General Election and Janken Tournament can also be seen as this, with sister group members being allowed to participate alongside AKB members.